Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the business’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $371.52, for a total value of $28,718,496.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction dated Tuesday, September 21st.
+The shares were sold at an average price of $357.82, for a total value of $27,659,486.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):